2017 Cincinnati Bearcats football team: Schedule

-The Bearcats' 2017 schedule will consist of six home games and six away games.
-Cincinnati will host two of its four non-conference games; against Austin Peay from the Ohio Valley Conference, and Marshall from Conference USA.
-They will travel to Michigan for the first ever meeting between the Bearcats and Wolverines and long time rival Miami (OH) for their annual Victory Bell game.
+The Bearcats' 2017 schedule consisted of six home games and six away games.
+Cincinnati hosted two of its four non-conference games; against Austin Peay from the Ohio Valley Conference, and Marshall from Conference USA.
+They traveled to Michigan for the first ever meeting between the Bearcats and Wolverines and long time rival Miami (OH) for their annual Victory Bell game.

-The Bearcats will play eight conference games; hosting UCF, UConn, Temple and SMU.
-They will travel to East Carolina, Navy, South Florida and Tulane.
+The Bearcats played eight conference games; hosting UCF, UConn, Temple and SMU.
+They traveled to East Carolina, Navy, South Florida and Tulane.
 On September 14, 2017, the American Athletic Conference announced that Cincinnati will play at USF on Saturday, October 14 and will have its bye week on October 28 due to the aftermath of Hurricane Irma.